SIAM-FM21-PC/SIAM-FM21-Challenge/README.md

 # Introduction

-Welcome the first SIAM FM Programming Challenge sponsored by MathWorks.
+Welcome to the first SIAM FM Programming Challenge sponsored by MathWorks!
 The main focus of quantitative and data science roles in the finance industry today is to implement research in a real-world context.
 Student teams, composed of undergraduate and graduates from any activity areas of SIAM, shall partake in a two month programming challenge to solve a mathematical programming problem arising in financial modeling using state-of-the-art computational techniques implemented in Matlab.
 Winning teams shall be awarded cash prizes at a FM21 award ceremony which shall take place either virtually or in hybrid mode between June 1st-4th in Philadelphia.
 Please take note of the important deadlines below and ensure that your team is registered by 11:59pm EST, January 31st, 2021.

 # Competition Rules